industrial-optimization-group/DESDEO/README.md

 ## Contributing

 Contributions to the DESDEO framework and its different modules is warmly welcome!
 See the documentation's [contributing](https://desdeo.readthedocs.io/en/latest/contributing.html) for further details.

+## Citation

+If you decide to use DESDEO is any of your works or research, we would appreciate you citing the appropiate paper published in [IEEE Access](https://doi.org/10.1109/ACCESS.2021.3123825) (open access).

 ## Legacy code
 The old version of DESDEO, which is no longer maintained, can be found [here](https://github.com/industrial-optimization-group/DESDEO/tree/legacy)